muluel/flask-blog/README.md

-# flask-blog
+# Socialblog

-Microblog work with Flask
+Blog work with Flask